tx4x/orc/README.md

 configuration file using the `--config <path/to/config>` option.

-### Docker-compose
+### Development

-To boot up the docker-compose environment, you can run
+To hack on the ORC project, you can run

 ```
 $ docker-compose up
 ```

-This will volume mount the `lib` and `test` directories for development.
+This will volume mount the `lib` and `test` directories for development, and then boots up the ORC container.

+Happy hacking!

 ### Resources